-Within the magical tapestry woven by the five stories that comprise The Tale of Mrs. Berg, Ingvild H. Rishøi skillfully portrays the neglect of a mother symbolized by the loss of a hamster, being psychic and finding solace in the words of Janis Joplin, the love for, and the loss of, a sibling, the comforting presence of a light worm, encountering your first love, and a father flirting daringly with disaster.
+In The Tale of Mrs. Berg, Ingvild H. Rishøi has woven five magical stories where she skillfully portrays the neglect of a mother symbolized by the loss of a hamster; a young girl being psychic and finding solace in the words of Janis Joplin; and the love for, but also loss of, a sibling.
+In these enchanting stories we also get to see how comforting the presence of a light worm can be; what it is like to encounter your first love; and a

 With a keen and discerning gaze, Ingvild H. Rishøi delicately turns her eye to the experiences of people in vulnerable situations, narrating their stories with pared down yet powerful storytelling.
 Through these five compelling narratives, Rishøi explores intricate family dynamics, mental health, and sorrow.
 Published in 2011 to great critical acclaim, The Tale of Mrs. Berg stands as Ingvild H. Rishøi’s second collection of short stories.